tommydilillo/lab-angular-data-binding/README.md

 Create a button to add new foods.

-When a user clicks the button, a form will appear with fields for a name, calories, and image.
+When a user clicks the button, a form will appear with fields for a name, number of calories, and an image.

-When the user clicks submit, the food will be added to the new food list.
+When the user clicks submit, the food will be added to the list.

-When the user clicks the submit button, or when they click add food again the form should disappear.
+The form should disappear when the user clicks the submit button.

 ### Iteration 4 | Today's Foods List

-Create a button on each item.
-When a user clicks the button it should be added to a list of foods which are "today's foods".
+Create a button next to each item.
+When a user clicks the button, the corresponding food should be added to a special list of foods which are "today's foods".

 Somewhere on the page, display a list of today's foods, with a total calorie count.

 ### Bonus | Quantities

-In addition to the "Add to today's list" button, create an input for quanitity.
-Whenever a user enters a quanitity into the input, you should add that many of the item to their list.
+In addition to the "Add to today's list" button, create an input for quantity.
+Whenever a user enters a number into the input, you should add that many of the item to their list.

 The default quanitity should be 1.

 **Super Bonus**

-If the user has added more than 1 item of the same type to their list, don't add it twice.
+If the user has added more than 1 item of the same type to their list, don't display it twice.
 Instead, display the item's name, and the number of times it has been added.

 For instance: